sa.engine is a software based platform and toolbox with three essential strengths:

-The tools provided by sa.engine are glued together by a high-level query and analysis language called OSQL (Object Stream Query Language) and a Visual Analyzer Development Environment, allowing interactive model-development directly on edge devices, using two intuitive interfaces:
+The tools provided by sa.engine are glued together by a high-level query and analysis language called OSQL (Object Stream Query Language) and the SA Studio development environment, allowing interactive model-development directly on edge devices, using two intuitive interfaces:

 With OSQL, computations and filters over real-time streaming data are defined as mathematical formulas and expressions, called stream models.
 OSQL models are specified on a very high level without the need for deep programming knowledge; they specify what to do rather than how to execute the models, meaning that you don’t need to worry about details on how to efficiently implement programs that integrate large numbers of edge devices.

 Queries and models may continuously make computations and filtering over measurements in a data stream, called continuous queries, CQs.
 The result of a CQ is a real-time object stream of processed and filtered measurements, for example a CQ returning a stream of the position vectors of a device measured every second whenever it is close to a given geo-position.

 Both stream models and user data are stored in sa.engine’s very fast object-oriented in-memory database.
 These databases are important for data stream processing, which usually involves matching fast flowing stream objects against data in a database in real time.

 Having user data and models stored locally in the database of a device is also important from a security perspective, since it allows for interactive role-based authentication, as opposed to authentication methods that either give full access or no access at all to the system, which is common in most edge devices.

 Building on the internal resources in sa.engine, the system also allows for strong additional security functions with AI based analytics, automatically detecting false data-injection attacks and cyber anomalies in industrial networks.